Rosenthal earns 1st save since 2017, Royals beat Tigers 5-3

-DETROIT (AP) — Trevor Rosenthal pitched a scoreless ninth for his first save since 2017 and the Kansas City Royals beat the Detroit Tigers 5-3 on Thursday night, overcoming Miguel Cabrera’s first multihomer game since 2016.
+That drought is finally over after Rosenthal pitched a scoreless ninth inning Thursday night in Kansas City’s 5-3 victory over the Detroit Tigers.
+The Royals overcame Miguel Cabrera’s first multihomer game since 2016.

 Once a standout closer for St. Louis, Rosenthal has struggled with his health and his effectiveness in recent years, finishing 2019 with a 13.50 ERA in 22 appearances with the Nationals and Tigers.
 When he retired JaCoby Jones on a grounder to end the game, he gave his glove a little celebratory tap.

 The Royals have scored 25 of their 31 runs this year in the first five innings, but this time their offense came through late.
 Whit Merrifield scored on Salvador Perez’s grounder to break a 2-all tie in the seventh.
-Bubba Starling added a double the following inning that gave Kansas City two insurance runs it ended up needing.
+Bubba Starling added a double the following inning that gave Kansas City two insurance runs.

+“Great jump by Whit on the contact play,” manager Mike Matheny said. ”Then Bubba gets a chance to put an exclamation point on it right there.
+We needed those runs, obviously.”

 Cabrera hit solo homers in the first and eighth, and Jonathan Schoop added one for Detroit in the fourth.
 It was Cabrera’s first multihomer game since Sept.
 30, 2016 at Atlanta, and he’s gone deep three times in the first seven games this year after hitting only 12 home runs in all of 2019.
 He now has 480 for his career.